 Trouble With Intimacy

 Intimacy requires a sense of trust and vulnerability.
-But because children with BPD parents often do not have those basic needs met in childhood, they may be skeptical or guarded with them in adulthood.
-They may look for intimacy in the wrong places, or they might avoid it altogether.
+However, because children with BPD parents often do not have those basic needs met in childhood, they may be skeptical or guarded with them in adulthood.
+They may look for intimacy in the wrong places or avoid it altogether.

 People dating someone with BPD may find that the relationship can feel unpredictable, chaotic, and alarming.
 One moment, things may seem completely fine.
 Next, it can feel like everything is wrong.